tonygustafsson/lightshack/README.md

 ## Plans

 -   Monitor: Scheduler to automatically check statistics in given intervals for x number of sites.
-Saves to LokiDB.
+Saves to CouchDB.
 Could also give warnings to Slack and Email.
--   Web client: A Svelte client that get's updates from lokidb.
+-   Web client: A Svelte client that get's updates from pouchdb that syncs from couchdb.

 ## Run monitor